-Tom has just completed his MSc in Sport and Exercise Medicine.
+Tom completed his MSc in Sport and Exercise Medicine in 2020.
 He combined studying full time with his commitments as a parasport scholar at the University.

 Tom was a key member of the University Futsal squad and played for their first team on weekly basis during term time.
 He also had to balance this with his international sporting ambitions with the England Partially Sighted Futsal squad.

 Tom talks openly about his experiences as a parasport scholar and how he managed his commitments on and off the court.

 You can read Toms' story here...